Nick-Sigua/Election_Analytics_Sigua/Fifth_Blog_Probability_Models.md

 * **Limited data.** As one can see from the map, there are states with missing win margins.
 This is due to the limited or missing data available for some states, which hinders one's ability to draw more substantive takeaways from the United States' win margins map.
 Given these limitations, it is necessary to conduct further analysis using probabilistic models; however, focusing only on the key battleground states of the 2020 election.

-**Swing States 2020**
+**Win Margins for the Battleground States in 2020**

-Given an analysis of the win margins for every state does not give that insightful of answers, given missing data and limited data, an analysis focusing on each swing state will likely yeild more substantitve takewaways.
-By focusing on these individual states, we can reduce the impact of missing data when drawing conclusions and is more pertinant, given these battleground states are pivotal in deciding the election.
-In this section, I will consider the win margins for 5 key states, based on the NYT, and what this means, based on the polls in these states 27 days from the election
+This section will consider Biden's 2020 win margins in the 5 battleground states highlighted by the New York Times (link).
+I will again use probabilistic models and rely on average poll support data in each state for the two major-party candidates.
+By focusing on these battleground states, I will determine which candidate has a higher probability of winning in the pivotal "swing states" and thus the 2020 election.

 GDP Quarterly Growth and GDP Yearly Growth  |  RDI Growth and Unemployment :-------------------------:|:-------------------------: